-That being said, as the employer, you will have direct control over employee’s hours, rate, and means of completing a task.
-With that, however, there are quite a bit of laws and regulations that come with them.
+That being said, as the employer, you will have direct control over an employee’s hours, rate, and means of completing a task.
+With that, however, there is quite a bit of law and regulations that come with them.

-Depending on your location, there are different wage, salary, overtime, and other regulations.
+Depending on your location, there are different wages, salaries, overtime, and other regulations.
 You must also pay half of the FICA taxes for each employee and collect the other half from the employee.

-Now that you know a little more about employees and independent contractors, you can make a more informed decisions.
+Now that you know a little more about employees and independent contractors, you can make a more informed decision.